Bank Student Loans

 What are student loan banks?

 These are really just financial institutions that provide private student loans.
-These private institutions help to facilitate students in pursuing and paying for higher education.
+These private institutions help students pursue and pay for higher education.
 Student loan banks offer loans generally at a higher rate of interest than federal loans, and they also require students to have a credit-worthy cosigner, or in rare instances, a very strong individual credit score.
 Student loans from banks should only be used as a final source of funding after all ‘free money’ awards and federal options have been exhausted.

 What are the benefits of taking student loans from banks?

 Loans from banks offer a number of advantages to the borrowers, the most important being the high borrowing limit.
 While federal student loans have relatively low borrowing limits, banks have far higher limits, with some that even allow you to borrow up to the total cost of education minus any financial aid received.
 Moreover, if the borrower arranges for a cosigner with a good credit history, the cost of borrowing can also be reduced.

 When applying for bank student loans, what does self certification mean?